 Civil Rights Act Of 1866

 The earliest known federal legislation in this area was the Civil Rights Act of 1866.
 Passed during the reconstruction period after the Civil War over a veto by President Andrew Johnson, it declared that all people born in the United States were U.S. citizens with all the rights of citizenship.
 Importantly, these rates included the ability to own property.

 Title VI Of The Civil Rights Act Of 1964

-Title VI of the Civil Rights Act of 1964 prohibited discrimination among entities that were receiving federal funding.
-This was important from a housing perspective because it meant that discriminatory behavior wasn’t abided and would be punished for offending providers of public housing.
+Title VI of the Civil Rights Act of 1964 prohibited discrimination among entities that receive federal funding.
+This was important from a housing perspective because it established that – legally speaking – discrimination would no longer be tolerated, and would, in fact, be punishable for offending providers of public housing.

 Fair Housing Act

 The Fair Housing Act prohibits discrimination in housing on the basis of the following: